isomorphic-software/smartclient-docs/classes/Canvas.md

 If `nativeAutoHideScrollbars` is set to true, we detect platforms that show scrollbars dynamically on user interaction and for components with [Canvas.showCustomScrollbars](#attr-canvasshowcustomscrollbars) we ignore the specified [Canvas.scrollbarConstructor](#attr-canvasscrollbarconstructor), and instead create system-managed native scrollbars via the special [NativeScrollbar](../reference.md#class-nativescrollbar) class, and set [Canvas.floatingScrollbars](#attr-canvasfloatingscrollbars) to true.

-This means that on platforms with auto-hiding scrollbars (such as macOS and Windows 11 Firefox), both [Canvas.scrollbarConstructor](#attr-canvasscrollbarconstructor) and [Canvas.showCustomScrollbars](#attr-canvasshowcustomscrollbars) will be ignored in favor of using [NativeScrollbar](../reference.md#class-nativescrollbar).
-To force use of a specific scrollbar constructor on all platforms, set `nativeAutoHideScrollbars: false`.

 Not applicable to [touch devices](Browser.md#classattr-browseristouch)

 Has no impact if [Canvas.alwaysShowScrollbars](#attr-canvasalwaysshowscrollbars) is true.